-Diarrhea is common in puppies especially.
-In dogs and puppies, it can be caused by parasites, viruses, bacteria, food changes, stress, overfeeding, and more.
-If the diarrhea is mild and the puppy or dog is otherwise alert and playful, you can try giving it less food but more often.
+Diarrhea is common in kittens especially.
+In cats and kittens, it can be caused by parasites, viruses, bacteria, food changes, stress, overfeeding, and more.
+If the diarrhea is mild and the kitten or cat is otherwise alert and playful, you can try giving it less food but more often.
 If the diarrhea is severe, lasts more than 3 or 4 feedings, or contains blood or obvious parasites, you should email your foster coordinators and prepare to drop off a fecal sample in a Ziploc bag.
 The ARL's medical team and veterinary staff will assist in determining the cause of the diarrhea and treating it at that time.

-- Fading puppies
+- Fading kittens

-Once in a while, one or more puppies in a litter that were healthy and vigorous at birth will begin to "fade" after a week or two of life.
+Once in a while, one or more kittens in a litter that were healthy and vigorous at birth will begin to "fade" after a week or two of life.
 They will stop growing, begin to lose weight, stop nursing, and become less alert.
 They may cry continuously and lose the ability to stay upright.
 The mother may even push them out of the nest where they often chill.
-Puppies fade very quickly and will likely not last 48 hours without veterinary care, and many will not recover even with intensive care.
-Often there is no clear cause or reason for this condition-it has been linked to birth defects, environmental stress and infectious disease.
-Early veterinary treatment is imperative, but even when intensive life saving measures are taken, many, if not most, fading puppies will die.
+Kittens fade very quickly and will likely not last 48 hours without veterinary care, and many will not recover even with intensive care. \ Often there is no clear cause or reason for this condition-it has been linked to birth defects, environmental stress and infectious disease.
+Early veterinary treatment is imperative, but even when intensive life saving measures are taken, many, if not most, fading kittens will die. \